+NOTICE OF

-NOTICE OF ANNUAL MEETINGS OF SHAREHOLDERS
+ANNUAL MEETINGS OF SHAREHOLDERS

-The Annual Meetings of Shareholders of the Sempra Utilities, San Diego Gas & Electric Company and Southern California Gas Company, will be held on May 10, 2005 at 10:15 a.m. at the offices of Sempra Energy, 101 Ash Street, San Diego, California.
+The Annual Meetings of Shareholders of the Sempra utilities, San Diego Gas & Electric Company ("SDG&E") and Southern California Gas Company ("SoCalGas"), will be held on May 9, 2006 at 10:15 a.m. at SDG&E's offices at 8326 Century Park Court, San Diego, California.
 SDG&E and SoCalGas are both indirect subsidiaries of Sempra Energy.